-She was off in the woods, alone, before a small fire, invoking things we’d accused her of consorting with, mating with, and making sacrifices of our livestock, and the unwanted born out of covenant, conceived in the darkness of disloyal, unholy lust that spread like a plague among us, to give the Other soldiers for his demonic army.
+She was off in the woods, alone, before a small fire, invoking the very things we’d accused her of consorting with, mating with.
+They’d make sacrifices of our livestock, and the unwanted ones born out of covenant, conceived in the darkness of disloyal, unholy lust.
+The hellish curse spread like a plague among us, to give the Other soldiers for his demonic army.

 We’d done all we could to burn her, purge her, cleanse her, and turn her to the Protector.

 I alone saw her sacrificial fire, saw her arms raised with a writhing form in her hands, saw her skin shining, sweaty in the firelight.
 Dancing as she summoned, her eyes closed, her chanting lips fervently pleading with vile promises of servitude.

 I couldn’t turn away.

 She fell to her knees, and put her arms into the flames up to her elbows.

-The fire flared like a meteor striking the sun, and puffed and roiled over her bowed head, consuming what she had but moments ago placed inside of it.
+The fire flared like a meteor striking the sun.
+Flames puffed and roiled over her bowed head, consuming what she had but moments ago placed inside of it.

 One by one, the skins of our enemies dropped like sacks of muddy sand, the layers beneath exposed to the damage they inflicted in ways they’d not anticipated.

-Their flayed forms issued terrified screams, and the remnants of our forces laid into them with renewed fervor, butchering them before they collapsed, offering no more resistance than spring lambs.
+Their flayed forms issued terrified screams, and the remnants of our forces laid into them with renewed fervor, butchering them before they collapsed.
+They offered no more resistance than spring lambs.